 Central Meridian: A straight line.

-Meridians: Complex curves spaced equally along the Equator and each parallel, and concave toward the central meridian.
+Meridians: Circular curves spaced equally along the equator and concave toward the central meridian.

 Parallels: The Equator is a straight line.
-All other parallels are nonconcentric circular arcs spaced at true distances along the central meridian.
+All other parallels are circular arcs concave toward the nearest pole.

 Symmetry: About the Equator or the central meridian.